 Solar Windows – Close to Reality?

-New Unveils Company?s Largest and Highest-Performance See-Through SolarWindow?
+Unveils Company?s Largest and Highest-Performance See-Through SolarWindow?
 Capable of Generating Electricity on Glass

 ?Among the most important criteria for developing SolarWindow? applications for today?s skyscrapers is providing a set of neutral colors that remain see-through and are uniform in fabrication.
-Today, we?ve revealed a record-breaking, largest-area see-through, organic photovoltaic (OPV) SolarWindow? array that addresses tall-tower and commercial building glass requirements, they also bear the promise of facile scale-up capabilities and unparalleled manufacturability,? explained Mr. John A. Conklin, President and CEO of Technologies, Inc.
+Today, we?ve revealed a record-breaking, largest-area see-through, organic photovoltaic (OPV) SolarWindow? array that addresses tall-tower and commercial building glass requirements, they also bear the promise of facile scale-up capabilities and unparalleled manufacturability,? explained Mr. John A. Conklin, President and CEO of New Energy Technologies, Inc.

 Today?s SolarWindow? array is over 35% larger than the Company?s previously-fabricated, 170 cm2 working module achievement.
 That prior module was already 14 times larger than the then-previous largest-area OPV module ever fabricated at the .